xlang-ai/Spider2/README.md

 - **2024-12-24**: Considering the many evaluation requirements, we have decided to **release all examples and gold answers for self-evaluation**.
 However, only a small amount of gold SQL is available.
 The leaderboard is still active.
 To have your method officially validated and upload your scores to the leaderboard, please follow the [submission guidance](https://docs.google.com/document/d/1sCobAqJZcko-Vl3biOycwvCIR7kTwBPrhsgVfvaX1Fg/edit?usp=sharing).

+## 🏆 Milestone

+As of now, all methods combined can solve 63.8% (349/547) of the examples in Spider 2.0!

 ## 👋 Overview